After great start, Nadal returns from injury at Madrid Open | WTOP News

 He will debut against either Miomir Kecmanovic or Alexander Bublik.

-Nadal could face a semifinal against top-ranked Novak Djokovic, who has been trying to regain his best form after a slow start to the season.
+Nadal could face a semifinal against top-ranked Novak Djokovic, who has been trying to regain his best form after a slow start to the season following his deportation from Australia in January for not being vaccinated against COVID-19.

 A three-time winner in Madrid, Djokovic was coming off a runner-up finish in Serbia, where he won three three-set matches before losing the final to Andrey Rublev.